 1. Set realistic goals.

 The first step is to set realistic goals.
 If your goal is too big, it can be overwhelming, and you’ll be less likely to achieve it.
 Break your goal into smaller steps to focus on one thing at a time.

 It’s essential to create a timeline for your goal.
 This will help you stay on track and make sure you’re progressing.
 The timeline should include specific dates and deadlines for completing each step.

 3. Establish a routine.

 To achieve your art business goal, you need to establish a routine.
 This means setting aside time each day or week to work on it.
-If your goal is related to your career, you might want to block out specific hours each day to work on it.
+If your goal is related to your career, you might want to block out specific daily hours to work on it.
 If your goal is to create more art, you might want to spend some time every day brainstorming new creative ideas.

 4. Make a plan of action.

 The next step is to make a plan of action.
 This will outline the steps you need to take to achieve your goal.
-Make sure to break it down into small, manageable steps so that you don’t get overwhelmed.
+Make sure to break it down into small, manageable steps so you don’t get overwhelmed.
 Your art business plan will be the foundation of your company.